chateaudelucy/easy-photo-album/readme.txt

 = Q: How can I display all the photo albums? =

 A: *When you have enabled permalinks*: You can display the photo album archive by visiting `example.com/albums/` (where `example.com` is your WordPress home URL).

 *When you have NOT enabled permalinks*: You can display the photo album archive by visiting `example.com/?post_type=easy-photo-album` (where `example.com` is your WordPress home URL).

+= Q: What does the setting `Override album specific settings` on Settings > Media mean? =

+A: When you check this checkbox, the current settings will override all the album specific settings.

+= Q: The images are small; there is much more space, so how do I display larger images? =

+A: The image size is default `thumbnail`.
+So choose an other image size (`medium` perhaps?) and it should display better.
+If not, you need to regenerate the images. (for example with [this plugin](http://wordpress.org/plugins/regenerate-thumbnails/ "Regenerate Thumbnails plugin on WordPress.org") )

 == Screenshots ==